 We have undertaken to use our knowledge and understanding of the ways in which different people access the Internet, to develop a web site that is clear and simple for everybody to use.

 We have used XHTML 1.0 and CSS that conforms to specification, as laid out by the W3C because we believe that usability and accessibility must have a solid foundation.
-If anything on this web site does not validate correctly, please contact the Site Administration, and not the Plone Team.
+If anything on this web site does not validate correctly, please contact the library, and not the Plone Team.

 We have also endeavoured to achieve AA accessibility as measured against version 1.0 of the WCAG.
 We are aware however, that a number of the checkpoints of the WCAG are subjective — and although we are sure that we have met them squarely, there may be instances where interpretation may vary.